“The Execution of Mexican Emperor Maximilian”. Édouard Manet (1867).

 Narcissistic idealization is often mistaken for a natural and healthy form of appreciation of other people.
 This is a great problem, as pathology is allowed to hide behind a respectable mask.
 It’s the same thing with group narcissism.
 Its devotees are often mistaken for nice fellows, who are socially mature and respectful towards other people.
 Nothing could be further from the truth.
 It is a chimera.
 Such people are only providing for their own narcissism by way of reflection in the group.
 Scratch on the surface, and a nasty intolerance appears.
 Many psychologists tend to view the social group as an ideal for the individual to attain.
 It’s an oversimplification.
 They are blind to the fact that there is a pathological version of social life called group narcissism.

 In religious congregations the pathological fervour, building on narcissistic idealization, is often viewed as exemplary.
 Common among healthy people is that they do have religious faith, and that they do subscribe to ideas of great thinkers.
 It is a great problem that such an attitude, which is beneficial to psychic health, is, on the surface, so easy to confuse with the severe pathology of group narcissism.

 In historical times, the narcissistic group had clearly less survival value, due to bad adaptation to reality and repression of independent thinking.
-Historical culture had a remedy against narcissism: they adopted an unassuming view of the human personality, and set it against the backdrop of all the powerful spirits of nature to whom man must bow down.
+Historical culture had a remedy against narcissism: an unassuming view of the human personality, set against the backdrop of all the powerful spirits of nature to whom man must bow down.
 This gave rise to a healthy and modest ego that kept within its own confines.
 In today’s society the pre-scientific worldview is in decline and narcissism is on the increase.

 Also gone are the natural dangers posed to the narcissistic group.
 In our

-rich world such people have no problems surviving.
+rich world, such people have no problems surviving.
 Thus, it is no longer vital to remain

 adapted to reality.
 Corporate narcissism is funded for by our rich combines, and